Winter3531/winter3531/README.md

   ## My name is David Winter!
 Welcome to my GitHub profile:
   - :plate_with_cutlery: I am currently working on a recipe sharing app called [Game and Greens](game-and-greens.onrender.com).
   - :mailbox: Check out more about me and say hello on my [LinkedIn](https://www.linkedin.com/in/david-winter-474a671b7/)!
-  - :evergreen_tree: Fun Facts: I am an avid conservationists and never shy away from work! :hammer:
+  - :evergreen_tree: Fun Facts: I am an avid conservationist and never shy away from work! :hammer:

   ---